rogierlommers/greedy/readme.md

 Storage
 ============
-Greedy uses a local database file (sqlite3) as storage.
-You can specify the location of the database file by adding the `-databasefile` parameter during startup.
-By detault, it is stored in the current working directory.
+Greedy uses a local database file (sqlite3) as it's storage.
+You can specify the location of the database file by setting the `databasefile` environment variable.
+See section below for more information.

 Installation instructions
 =========================